Goren-Lab-at-UC-San-Diego/Prod-seq/README.md

     The enrichment value of each PPI in each sample calculated using the predicted background levels.

+    **Note:** the PPI enrichment values output here have NOT been normalized to the positive control PPI (MED12&CyclinC for the Prod-seq manuscript).
+Therefore, an additional normalization to the positive control PPI (by dividing) is needed before downstream applications.

 **Note:** the script runs a two-round GLM to estimate the PPI general background distribution, where the first round is only to exclude extreme positive outliers.
 In other words, it is expected that the first round of maximum likelihood estimation does not fully converge and it is normal behavior that the first round of GLM outputs the following warning messages:
 ```